ayoobi/C-Migrate/README.md

 C-Migrate uniquely incorporates a multi-dimensional context model, enabling migrations that are not only spatially efficient but also personalized to dynamic user conditions (e.g., in mobile healthcare).
 In large-scale urban mobility evaluations, our framework demonstrates a **9-11% reduction** in service migrations using trajectory prediction alone, and a significant **68-73% reduction** when user context is considered, outperforming state-of-the-art baselines.

----

-# Repository Access

-You have reached a repository that is currently **private**.

-The work associated with this repository is **unpublished**.
-The code is part of an ongoing research project and is not yet publicly available.

-**If you wish to request access to the code,** please contact me via my official email address:
+**If you wish to communicate further,** please contact me via my official email address:

 ## 📧 ayoubi@mail.dlut.edu.cn

 Please include a brief introduction and the reason for your request.

----

-**Note:** Following the publication of the associated academic paper, the code in the private repository is planned to be made publicly available.

-Thank you for your interest and understanding.